INSTRUCTOR SPOTLIGHT: Theo Davies

 Theo: My favorite experience was working on “Wish Man”.
 It was the first feature film I wrote and directed, and I was one of three producers, so I was heavily involved from start to finish.
 I had a decent budget to work with, and the other producers allowed me complete creative control to tell the story.
 It doesn’t get much better than that, especially on an indie film.

 Nicole: “Wish Man” is currently in theatres, congratulations, can you give us a little insight into the film?

 Theo: At an event here in San Diego back in 2013, I saw Frank Shankwitz, the creator of the Make-A-Wish foundation, tell the story of how he helped grant the final wish of a 7-year-old boy with leukemia shortly before he succumbed to his illness.
 I had talked with producer, Greg Reid about making a film together, so I suggested telling Frank’s story.
 Greg acquired the rights to Frank’s life story and two months later I started working with Frank on the script.
 Six long years later, and the film is in select theaters across America and received a standing ovation at the Cannes Film Festival.
+Now, you can find “Wish Man” on Netflix and Amazon Prime.
 What a journey!

 Nicole: That is very inspiring!
-We are so lucky to have such a talented director as an instructor here at Platt.
+We are so lucky to have such a talented director as an instructor here at PCSD.
 How long have you been teaching at Platt College San Diego?